swiss-territorial-data-lab/proj-dolines/README.md

 ### Post-processing

 In all workflows except the IGN one, the detected depressions are filtered in post-processing to separated sinkhole from other depressions.
-They are filtered based on percentage of area in a lake or a river, compactness, area, diameter, standard deviation of elevation, and depth.
+First, detections in settlement and non-sedimentary zones are removed directly in the specific workflows.
+The remaining detections are filtered in `post-processing.py` based on percentage of area in a lake or a river, compactness, area, diameter, standard deviation of elevation, and depth.

 ```
 python scripts/watersheds/post_processing.py config/<config file>